Purdue Pharma in discussion on $10 billion-$12 billion offer to settle opioid lawsuits: sources

 The plan under discussion envisions Purdue restructuring into a for-profit "public benefit trust" that would last for at least a decade, one of the people familiar with the matter said.

 Purdue would contribute between $7 billion and $8 billion to the trust, with some of the money coming from the sales of its drugs, including those that combat opioid overdoses, the person said.
+Additional payments would come from the company's cash and insurance policies, the person said.
 Three experts would be approved by a bankruptcy judge as trustees who would select board members to run the trust, this person said.

 The Sackler family, which has amassed an estimated $13 billion fortune over the years, is also weighing a possible sale of another pharmaceutical firm it owns called Mundipharma, with some of the proceeds potentially going toward the settlement under discussion, the person said.
+The settlement terms contemplate the Sacklers initially contributing $3 billion.

-David Sackler, one of a handful of family members who previously sat on Purdue's board, was present for the discussions in the meeting last week, which included at least 10 state attorneys general, the person said.
+David Sackler, one of a handful of family members who previously sat on Purdue's board, has taken on a significant role in the recent discussions, which included at least 10 state attorneys general, the person said.

 Purdue is set on Oct.
-21 to go on trial for the first time over about 2,000 federal lawsuits, largely by local governments, accusing several drug makers and distributors of fueling the epidemic.
+21, along with several other drug manufacturers and distributors, to face the first trial to result from federal court proceedings that have consolidated around 2,000 lawsuits brought largely by local governments accusing the companies of fueling the epidemic.

 Other companies set to face trial include drugmakers Teva Pharmaceutical Industries Ltd and Johnson & Johnson and drug distributors McKesson Corp, Cardinal Health Inc and AmerisourceBergen Corp.